 Fourth, we normally sue also under “Invasion of Privacy” which is an Alabama tort that often applies.
 This can get you compensatory damages as described above and also potentially punitive damages to punish the abusive debt collector and “encourage” them (and others) to stop abusing Alabama citizens.

 Bottom line of the FDCPA regarding illegal calls

 There is nothing inherently wrong with an honorable debt collector calling you as long as they don’t break the law in either the call itself or what they say to you on the phone.
 (We’ll take a deeper dive into the actual content of calls in a future article).

 When you get any calls from a collector, document what has happened as best you can.

 Here is an example of what you might write down in a notebook or Word document or Google document:

 10/19/2018 at 11:24 am received a call from 1-800-xxx-xxxx and the person calling said their name was Judy from AmSher collections.
 I asked why they were calling me when I told them on 10/12/2018 not to call my work as I can’t take calls here.
 She said she didn’t know anything about that but since I was on the phone, how would I like to take care of the bill?
 I told her not to call me and I hung up.
 The call lasted for 2:08.

-10/12/2018 at 3:34 pm received a call from 1-800-xxx-xxxx and the person calling said their name was Bob from AmSher collections.
+10/12/2018 at 3:34 pm received a call from 1-800-xxx-xxxx.
+The person calling said their name was Bob from AmSher collections.
 He asked who I was and then started telling me about a debt he claimed I owed.
 For an old medical bill from American Family Care.
-I stopped him and told him to mail me information and to not call me at work as I can’t take these types of calls.
+I stopped him and told him to mail me information.
+Don’t call me at work as I can’t take these types of calls.
 He said OK he would document this and they would not call me at work again.
 The call lasted 1:57.

 Point is to document everything as much as possible.